Chart Color Schemes

 Katherine East is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, the estimated population of Katherine East is around 3,406.
-This reflects an increase of 345 people since the 2021 Census, which reported a population of 3,061 people.
-The change is inferred from the resident population of 3,369, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 22 validated new addresses since the Census date.
-This level of population equates to a density ratio of 432 persons per square kilometer.
-Katherine East's 11.3% growth since the 2021 census exceeded the national average (8.9%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by natural growth that contributed approximately 61.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, as of Nov 2025, Katherine East's estimated population is around 3,620.
+This reflects an increase of 559 people since the 2021 Census, which reported a population of 3,061 people.
+The change was inferred from AreaSearch's estimation of the resident population at 3,550 following examination of the latest ERP data release by the ABS in June 2024 and an additional 22 validated new addresses since the Census date.
+This level of population equates to a density ratio of 460 persons per square kilometer.
+Katherine East's growth rate of 18.3% since the 2021 census exceeded both the national average (9.7%) and state average, marking it as a growth leader in the region.
+Natural growth contributed approximately 61.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is applying growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections released in 2023, based on 2022 data.
-Moving forward with demographic trends, a population increase just below the median of Australia's regional areas is expected for Katherine East.
-The area is expected to grow by 358 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 11.6% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 estimations, AreaSearch applies growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Based on aggregated SA2-level projections, the Katherine East statistical area is expected to grow by 371 persons to 2041, reflecting an increase of 5.3% over the 17 years.

 Frequently Asked Questions - Population